SukritGupta17/bmp-image-manipulation/README.md

     $ ./bmpedit -bsh -10 30 5 input_filename.bmp
     ```
     When the  "-bsh" flag is encountered, the brightness, saturation, hue module is invoked in the code.
 The three values     passed after the flag correspond to b for brightness, s for saturation and h for hue, respectively.
 These values are     from 0 - 100 and represent increase in original values to be made.
 The value for brightness and saturation is in         percentage and the value for hue is in degrees.[3]
-    The mechanism used to achieve this feature was to covert the RGB values for every pixel into the HSL values i.e. Hue     Saturation and Luminance.
-The math formula to do the conversions to HSL and back to RGB and coding it into c was          achieved by taking help from various resources available on the internet like wikipedia[4], stackoverflow[5],            kickjava[6], niwa[7].
+    The mechanism used to achieve this feature was to covert the RGB values for every pixel into the HSL values i.e. Hue     Saturation and Luminence.
+The math formula to do the coversions to HSL and back to RGB and coding it into c was          achieved by taking help from various resources available on the internet like wikipedia[4], stackoverflow[5],            kickjava[6], niwa[7].
     If a '-o' flag is encountered in the command line arguments the file name next to it is used for the output file,
     otherwise a default file name "modified.bmp" is used for the output image.
-    The arguments for brightness, saturation and hue work together and individually if the argument value passed is 0 no     changes are made for that part.
+    The argements for brightness, saturation and hue work together and individually if the argument value passed is 0 no     changes are made for that part.
 You can increase and decrease the values accordingly.
     The first example code increases the brightness by 23%, the saturation by 5% and no change is made for hue.
     In the second example brightness is decreased by 10% saturation increased by 30% and hue is moved 5 degrees.
     It also prints out the old values of brightness, saturation and hue and the new values after the process is done for     one pixel in the image to provide the user with information of the modifications made to the values of the image.